Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the easiest upholstery to maintain on a budget?

-Removable, washable covers are the simplest win.
-Otherwise choose a tight weave that spot-cleans well and disguises wear and pet hair.
+Removable, washable covers are the easiest answer.
+If that is not an option, choose a tight weave that spot-cleans well and does not highlight pet hair or everyday wear.

 FAQs